Tampa To Key West By Car – Places You Have To Visit

 - GetYourGuide*– Find exclusive and unique sightseeing tours in Florida!

 Florida – Tampa To Key West By Car And The Places You Have To Visit

 When I made my Florida road trip, my friend and I joined me this time, planned two days for going from Tampa to Key West!
 Please be aware that if you want to do EVERYTHING, you might need a bit longer!
 It´s so easy to stretch the time over a few days if you’re going to spend some time at all these places!
 If you like, you could also do a separate road trip doing all this!

 However, follow me, and let´s see where you would like to stop, stay, or skip!

 Leaving Tampa* and head straight to the ocean.
 Take the I-75 and then turn to 789 and follow the sea for a while, instead of taking the inner route.
 The other way would be faster, but if you want to see something and make an island-hopping, I´d suggest following the ocean route!

-Did you know that Florida has another has more Keys on this side of the state?
+Did you know that Florida has more Keys on this side of the state?
 Not only the ones down to Key West!
 Well, that´s why I took the island route!